by Anthony Clark

 Open your editing software and edit the size of the sticker you are designing.
 Make sure to keep the size of the document as 8 x 11 inches.
 If you intend to print multiple stickers, arrange your projects in a row while ensuring their margins match the working space of your paper.

 Once you are done, search and click the preview button to ascertain how the project will print.
-In case any of your designs go beyond your document’s borders, move the edges or make the graphics smaller.
+If any of your designs go beyond your document’s borders, move the edges or make the graphics smaller.

 Once done, run the print command and wait for the printed paper.
 Check whether the prints are visible and are of high quality.
 In case of any mistake, you can check the design, make any corrections, and re-print the paper.